-39 40 determines that there is no other feasible means to rule on the validity of-such the claim other than to require disclosure, the court shall proceed in accordance with subdivision (b).
+- 915. (a) Subject to subdivision (b), the presiding officer may not require disclosure of information claimed to be privileged under this division or attorney work product under subdivision (c) of Section 2018 of the Code of Civil Procedure in order to rule on the claim of privilege; provided, however, that in any hearing conducted pursuant to subdivision (c) of Section 1524 of the Penal Code in which a claim of privilege is made and the court determines that there is no other feasible means to rule on the validity of the claim other than to require disclosure, the court shall proceed in accordance with subdivision (b). - (b) When a court is ruling on a claim of privilege under Article 9 (commencing with Section 1040) of Chapter 4 (official information and identity of informer) or under Section 1060 (trade secret) or under subdivision (b) of Section 2018 of the Code of Civil Procedure (attorney work product) and is unable to do so without requiring disclosure of the information claimed to be privileged, the court may require the person from whom disclosure is sought or the person authorized to claim the privilege, or both, to disclose the information in chambers out of the presence and hearing of all persons except the person authorized to claim the privilege and any other persons as the person authorized to claim the privilege is willing to have present.
+If the judge determines that the information is privileged, neither the judge nor any other person may ever disclose, without the consent of a person authorized to permit disclosure, what was disclosed in the course 5 of the proceedings in chambers.

-- (b) When a court is ruling on a claim of privilege under Article 9 (commencing with Section 1040) of Chapter 4 (official information and identity of informer) or under Section 1060 (trade secret) or under subdivision (b) of Section 2018 of the Code of Civil Procedure (attorney work product) and is unable to do so without requiring disclosure of the information claimed to be privileged, the court may require the person from whom disclosure is sought or the person authorized to claim the privilege, or both, to disclose the information in chambers out of the presence and hearing of all persons except the person authorized to claim the privilege and such any other persons as the person authorized to claim the privilege is willing to have present.
-If the judge determines that the information is privileged, neither he the judge nor any other person may ever disclose, without the consent of a person authorized to permit disclosure, what was disclosed in the course of the proceedings in chambers. - SEC.
-13. Section 68113 of the Government Code is repealed.
+- SEC.
+14. Section 68113 of the Government Code is repealed.
 SEC.
-14. Section 68502.5 of the Government Code is amended to read: - 68502.5. (a) The Judicial Council may, as part of its trial court budget process, seek input from groups and individuals as it deems appropriate including, but not limited to, advisory committees and the Administrative Director of the Courts.
+14. - SEC.
+15. Section 68502.5 of the Government Code is 10 amended to read: - 68502.5. (a) The Judicial Council may, as part of its trial court budget process, seek input from groups and individuals as it deems appropriate including, but not limited to, advisory committees and the Administrative Director of the Courts.
 The trial court budget process may include, but is not limited to, the following: - (1) The receipt of budget requests from the trial courts. - (2) The review of the trial courts' budget requests and evaluate them against performance criteria established by the Judicial Council by which a court's performance, level of coordination, and efficiency can be measured. - (3) The annual adoption of the projected cost in the subsequent fiscal year of court operations as defined in Section 77003 for each trial court.
 This estimation shall serve as a basis for recommended court budgets, which shall be developed for comparison purposes and to delineate funding responsibilities. - (4) The annual approval of a schedule for the allocation of moneys to individual courts and an overall trial court budget for forwarding to the Governor for inclusion in the Governor's proposed State Budget.
-The schedule shall be based on the 3 performance criteria established pursuant to paragraph (2), on a minimum standard established by the Judicial Council for the 5 operation and staffing of all trial court operations, and on-such any other factors as determined by the Judicial Council.
-This minimum 6 standard shall be modeled on court operations using all reasonable and available measures to increase court efficiency.
-The schedule 9 of allocations shall assure that all trial courts receive funding for 10 the minimum operating and staffing standards before funding 11 operating and staffing requests above the minimum standards, and 12 shall include incentives and rewards for any trial court's 13 implementation of efficiencies and cost saving measures.
-14
+The schedule shall be based on the performance criteria established pursuant to paragraph (2), on a minimum standard established by the Judicial Council for the operation and staffing of all trial court operations, and on any other factors as determined by the Judicial Council.
+This minimum standard shall be modeled on court operations using all reasonable and available measures to increase court efficiency.
+The schedule of allocations shall assure that all trial courts receive funding for the minimum operating and staffing standards before funding operating and staffing requests above the minimum standards, and shall include incentives and rewards for any trial court's implementation of efficiencies and cost saving measures.